 I love Italian food and especially linguine with spaghetti sauce and sweet sausage!
-Pasta is the ultimate comfort food and tomato sauce simmered for 4-5 hours building that rich delicious sauce with incredible flavors that Italian grandmothers love to make.
+Pasta is the ultimate comfort food, and letting the tomato sauce simmer for 4-5 hours builds a rich, delicious sauce with incredible flavors that Italian grandmothers love to make.

 When it comes to cooking, it’s about the ingredients and the technique.
 In this case, the ingredients are minimal and the cooking technique is easy to follow.
 What makes this sauce exceptional is letting it simmer and build the rich flavors that we love.

-Let’s start by gathering the ingredients we need to make Spaghetti Sauce with Sausage.
+Let’s start by gathering the ingredients we need to make Authentic Italian Spaghetti Sauce with Sausage.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

-Do I have to use sausage to make spaghetti sauce?
+Do I have to use sausage to make this pasta sauce?

 No, you don’t.
 You can use this recipe and just eliminate the sausage.
-Sausage or pork bones do add additional flavor, but if you let it simmer for four or five hours it will still be an amazingly delicious sauce even without the sausage.
+Sausage or pork bones do add additional flavor, but if you let it simmer for four or five hours, it will still be an amazingly delicious spaghetti sauce even without the sausage.

 *You can use spicy Italian sausage if you like heat, but I prefer the milder regular or sweet Italian sausage.
 I found the addition of red pepper flakes to the sauce will add enough heat for my tastes.

 You can also use sausage meat (out of the casing) if you want a meatier sauce.
-That alone or combined with ground beef is another delicious way to make spaghetti sauce.
+That alone or combined with ground beef is another delicious way to make a meaty sauce.